electron/electron/docs/api/tray.md

 #### `tray.setHighlightMode(mode)` _macOS_

-* `mode` String - highlight mode with one of the following values:
+* `mode` String - Highlight mode with one of the following values:
   * `selection` - Highlight the tray icon when it is clicked and also when its context menu is open.
 This is the default.
   * `always` - Always highlight the tray icon.